 29. Wiki: It may not be Wikipedia, but you can use all the content you’ve created to create informative wikis that solve problems and provide value; great for content marketing.

 4: Simplify complex content with striking images

 Images are an essential part of the content marketing mix.

-32% say they’re the most important form of content for their business while 51% of B2B marketers prioritize creating images for their content marketing strategy.
+32% say they’re the most important form of content for their business, while 51% of B2B marketers prioritise creating images for their content marketing strategy.

 That’s crucial from a content marketing perspective.
-Not only can repurposing content into images help people digest and remember key information, images are essential to getting it in front of new audiences, too.
+Not only can repurposing content into images help people digest and remember critical information, but pictures are also essential to getting it in front of new audiences.